Socially Vulnerable Survival Theory - Why the Right to Survival is Necessary -

 However, the deliberate addition of “socially disadvantaged” stems from the need to highlight how dangerous eugenic ideology is, and how anyone can easily fall into its trap, alongside the notion that protecting the socially disadvantaged contributes to societal well-being.

-Incidentally, socially vulnerable individuals here refer to those in socially disadvantaged positions, such as the unemployed, the elderly, persons with disabilities, the impoverished, foreigners, and those disadvantaged due to lack of ability… etc.
+Incidentally, the term “socially disadvantaged” here refers to individuals in socially disadvantaged positions, such as the unemployed, the elderly, persons with disabilities, the impoverished, foreigners, and those disadvantaged due to their abilities, etc.

-Foreigners are included because, within Japan’s systems, foreign workers are often placed in a disadvantaged position, and they are frequently treated as socially vulnerable individuals in immigration policy as well.
+Foreigners are included because, within Japan’s systems, foreign workers are often placed in a disadvantaged position, and they are frequently treated as socially disadvantaged individuals even within immigration policy.

-Such socially vulnerable individuals are easily targeted for criticism in matters of justice.
+Such socially disadvantaged individuals are often targets of criticism in matters of justice.

-Japanese education typically presents two principles as a set: ‘Do not cause trouble for others’ and simultaneously ‘Be of use to others’.
+Japanese education typically pairs the admonition ‘Do not cause trouble for others’ with the exhortation ‘Be of use to others’.

 These two are prime examples.

-However, what appears correct at first glance can, when turned on its head, lead to dangerous ideological biases.
+However, things that appear correct at first glance can, when turned on their head, become dangerous ideologies.

 Justice is about being useful to someone.

 Why do people feel anger?
-It is to protect what is important to them.
+It arises to protect what is important to them.

-If someone criticises with ‘Why can’t you even do this?’, it is because they don’t want to feel inferior to others and are defending their position.
+If someone criticises, saying ‘Why can’t you even manage this?’, it’s because they don’t want to feel inferior to others and are defending their own position.

-The problem with the legitimacy of justice is that one can create endless ammunition for attack simply by believing how much they are helping someone (or society).
+The problem with the legitimacy of justice is that one can create endless ammunition for attack based on how much one believes they are serving someone (society).

 The notion that killing can be justified in the name of justice stems from a mindset that believes anything is permissible under that banner.

-• It’s absurd that mentally ill people who harm others go unpunished; they should face the death penalty
+It’s absurd that people with mental disorders harm others and go unpunished; they should face the death penalty

 For instance, when someone is driven to death by online backlash and slander, the perpetrators don’t necessarily feel guilty.